Michael H. Hart: White nationalism

-Hart organized a conference held in Baltimore in 2009 with the title, Preserving Western Civilization.
+In 2009, Hart organized a racist conference in Baltimore with the title Preserving Western Civilization.
 It was billed as addressing the need to defend "America's Judeo-Christian heritage and European identity."
 Invited speakers included: Lawrence Auster, Peter Brimelow, Steven Farron, Julia Gorin, Lino A. Graglia, Henry C. Harpending, Roger D. McGrath, Pat Richardson, J. Philippe Rushton, Srdja Trifković, and Brenda Walker.
+In this conference, Hart compared the Qur'an to Mein Kampf and Islam to Nazism.